FOR IMMEDIATE RELEASE

 The NNAHOF focuses on identifying and honoring Native American pathmakers and heroes from the Civil War period up until present day.
 Inductees include actor Wes Studi, advocate Elouise Cobell, author Vine Deloria, Jr., and Wilma Mankiller, former principal chief of the Cherokee Nation.
 The 2021 induction ceremonies will take place on November 6th at the First Americans Museum in Oklahoma City.

 FAM’s mission is to educate the broader public about the unique cultures, diversity, history, and contributions of the 39 tribal nations in Oklahoma today.
-The 175,000 square foot facility will showcase state-of-the-art exhibitions in history, culture, and art; live public and education programs; a children’s discovery center with immersive family-friendly activities; a full-service restaurant presenting unique Native inspired cuisine; and a museum shop featuring one-of-a-kind hand-made items created by Oklahoma’s premier Native American artists.
+The 175,000-square-foot facility will showcase state-of-the-art exhibitions in history, culture, and art; live public and educational programs; a children’s discovery center with immersive family-friendly activities; a full-service restaurant presenting unique Native-inspired cuisine; and a museum shop featuring one-of-a-kind handmade items created by Oklahoma’s premier Native American artists.

 659 First Americans Blvd.